unruledboy/SyncRoo/README.md

 ## ToDos
 - Support NTFS USN Journal.
 Currently the logic is implemented, but the build/architecture of the project must be Windows x86, otherwise the relevant Win32 API will fail.
 - Support multithreads for processing different folders parallelly.
 Currently it only support running multiple batch files concurrently.
-- Cross machine sync using network protocols.
-Currently if we search files for UNC path or mapped network drive, they are all over SMB protocol, and the performance is not good.
-We can run dedicated instance in each machine, and leverage the native API to gain maximum performance, then send the result over network.
-Then the performance should be a lot better.